ArmyOfRobots/gooddog.github.io/_pages/bumble/assembly.md

     </figcaption>
 </figure>

-Using 14 or 16 AWG wire, make a cable that will connect the battery to the power distribution board.
+Next, using 14 or 16 AWG wire, make a cable that will connect the battery to the power distribution board.

 I used [these XT60 Pigtails](https://www.amazon.com/gp/product/B07BF8154S) from Amazon, and the crimped 30Amp Anderson PowerPole connectors to the other side as shown.